-The goal of the Provost Research Studios (PRS) is to support the professional development of full-time faculty (tenured, tenure track, and non-tenure track) who are not full professors.
+The goal of the Provost Research Studios (PRS) is to support the professional development of full-time faculty (tenured, tenure track, and non-tenure track) who are not full professors or otherwise at the top of their promotion ladder.
 The PRS must provide mentoring from outside the university.
-Such mentoring will not only advance the research and scholarship agendas of these faculty, it will also help expand their professional networks.
+Such mentoring will not only advance the research and scholarship agendas of these faculty, but it will also help expand their professional networks.
 PRS provides a chance to bring a more senior scholar or scholars from other universities to campus and/or to visit a more senior scholar or scholars at other universities.
-A key objective of the PRS is to offer this support at critical time in the faculty member’s career so as to leverage the impact of this investment.
+A key objective of the PRS is to offer this support at a critical time in the faculty member’s career so as to leverage the impact of this investment.

-Full-time faculty (tenured, tenure track, and non-tenure track) who are not full professors and who report to the Office of the Provost are eligible for this program.
+Full-time faculty (tenured, tenure track, and non-tenure track) who are junior professors and who report to the Office of the Provost are eligible for this program.
 Previous PRS recipients are ineligible for nomination.

 - A PRS provides a chance to bring a scholar or scholars from other universities to campus and/or to visit a scholar or scholars at other universities.
 The PRS recipient and the scholar(s) must discuss the faculty member’s work.
 The PRS could provide interactive panel discussions, suggestions for improving the PRS recipient’s research and scholarship, and individual meetings with these visiting faculty mentor(s).